Overview

 How To Implement A FinOps Program

 So, how do you get a better handle on your cloud spend?
-You can do this in three phases — the lifecycle of FinOps: Inform, Optimize, and Operate.
+Here’s a step-by-step guide to applying FinOps in your organization.

-That’s the short end of implementing a FinOps framework.
-The FinOps Foundation breaks down the process further as you can see in this image:
+The FinOps Foundation breaks down the process further, as you can see in this image:

 Now, let’s break this FinOps implementation plan down real quick.